menacit/virt_base_course/12-confidential_hw_virt.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Quinn Dombrowski (CC BY-SA 2.0)" -->
-Currently lots of interest (see "money") in solving these issues for cloud and edge computing.
+Currently, lots of interest (see "money") in solving these issues for cloud and edge computing.

 "Confidential computing" is the collective term used for attempted solutions.